 The women’s tee is some 80m in front of the men’s tee..

 From a 5m x 8m tee bordered by purple and white hebe bushes, players hit over a dam ~85m from the tee.
 There is a large gum tree on the right of the the dam to catch any slices/hooks.
 On the left are pine trees and numerous new plantings of native trees.
 The hole is a dog-leg to the left to a good sized green.
 The corner, ~220 m from the tee, is guarded by a large pine tree and numerous native trees.
 There are large pine trees on the left, and a garden immediately behind, the green.

 The women play from a tee some 50m in front of the men’s tee.

 Hole 7 - 438 M, Par 5

 The first par 5 on the course.
 Players hit off a long, narrow tee through a chute of mature pine trees.
-There is a planting of trees ~185 from the tee on the left and a large area of long grass and tussocks on the right.
-Drives need to fade/draw slightly left to get around the trees, slices/hooks may well land you in thick grass.
+There is a planting of trees ~185 from the tee on the left and a large, open area on the right.
+Drives need to fade/draw slightly left to get around the trees, slices/hooks may well land you in the large open area leaving a challenging shot over tall trees back to the fairway.
 The fairway is lined with a variety of mature and young trees.
 A good second shot will land you near, or on, the sloping green.
 The green slopes to the fairway and is protected by a curving grass mound that runs up and around the left side and back of the green, staying below the hole is vital.

 Hole 8 - 147 M, Par 3